 Many jobs in restaurants and overall food and beverage service perpetuate unconventional hours, low pay, high-stress pressure, reliance on tips and a lack of healthcare benefits

 There is easy direct access to alcohol and our industry has high rates of illicit substance use

 The culture in our industry has traditionally been shaped around masochism where workers repress and suppress mental and emotional experiences

 With over 20 years of experience in marketing and leadership in the food and beverage industry, Hassel Aviles has grown a fiery passion for restaurants, events and entrepreneurship.
 She created the Toronto Underground Market (TUM), a large-scale culinary festival designed as an incubator for food entrepreneurs, chefs and home cooks in 2011.
 Hassel successfully remained as founder and managing director for three years and led an executive committee as well as hundreds of volunteers.
-From there until the pandemic hit in 2020, Hassel consulted and brought her extensive tactical large-scale event production experience to music festivals like Field Trip and conferences like Restaurant Canada's RC Show.
+Since then, Hassel consulted and brought her extensive tactical large-scale event production experience to food festivals and conferences like Restaurant Canada's RC Show.